 If your cat is struggling, unwell or has rejected any of her kittens, you may need to intervene and handle them sooner.
 You should do so very gently and look at our hand-rearing guide for more advice.

-Getting your female cat neutered is a good way to make sure they don’t have any unwanted litters and can also help to prevent certain health problems.
+Getting your female cat neutered is a good way to make sure she doesn’t have any unwanted litters and can also help to prevent certain health problems.

 After your cat gives birth, you might decide you don’t want her to have any more kittens.
-You can have her neutered around eight weeks after giving birth once her kittens are fully weaned, but discuss this with your vet as they will be best placed to advise you based on your cat’s circumstances.
-Up until this point she’ll be spending a lot of time with her kittens and needs to nurse them, so she wouldn’t be able to properly recover from surgery.
+You can have her neutered around eight weeks after giving birth, once her kittens are fully weaned.
+Up until this point, she’ll be spending a lot of time with her kittens and needs to nurse them, so she won't be able to properly recover from surgery.
+Make sure to discuss this with your vet as they will be best placed to advise you based on your cat’s circumstances.

-Remember you can get your cat neutered from four months old which will prevent them having a litter of kittens at such a young age.
+Remember, you can get your cat neutered from four months old which will prevent them from having a litter of kittens at such a young age

 kittens need to feed every two to three hours, so it’s likely your cat won’t want to leave them for the first week or so.
 They also rely on her for protection and warmth, so she’ll need to stay close to them.